yegor256/blog/_drafts/_oss.md

 [FindBugs](http://findbugs.sourceforge.net/),
 and some other analyzers.
 I do love IDEA's rules&mdash;some of them are unique and very useful.
-I asked whether I could find them somewhere in Maven Central (they are in Java) and the answer was "You'll have to figure out yourself how to use them, but they are open source."
+I asked whether I could find them somewhere in Maven Central (they are written in Java) and the answer was "You'll have to figure out yourself how to use them, but they are open source."
 Here comes my opinion about this
 situation: I believe that open source doesn't just mean the code is readable